EG-0/PracticeAndLearning/Python/Mini-Projects/BudgetApp/README.md

 ###WARNING

 Code in file for terminal output is incomplete.
-Only core functions have been completed.
+Only core functions have been completed with little to no testing